• Skip to main content

 919-781-6833 Ext.
 109

 Malasia is a native of North Carolina and earned a Bachelor of Arts in Political Science from North Carolina State University.
 During her undergraduate experience, she participated in the North Carolina General Assembly Internship Program, supported research as a Research Assistant at the T.E.A.C.H.
 National Center, and interned with the James B. Hunt Institute.
 On campus, Malasia created safe spaces for students of color and those disproportionately affected by systemic inequities by reactivating the campus chapter of the NAACP.
 Additionally, Malasia participated and led service trips internationally to teach English.
-Malasia has a heart for education.
-She aspires to experience a world where education policy is informed by quality research and accounts for historical inequities faced by students and communities.
+Malasia is pursuing a Master of Public Administration degree from the University of North Carolina at Chapel Hill.
+Malasia has a heart for public service and believes that education is essential to access and opportunity for everyone.
+She aspires to experience a world where policy is informed by quality research and accounts for historical inequities faced by marginalized communities.

 Advisory Board